Backpacking Europe is like a rite of passage.

 So, while my first day consisted of the lively, bustling Saturday market, making the Marienplatz a wonderland, the other 2 days were quiet, where I simply explored the English Gardens and got a little lost wandering about.

 However, Munich is a beautiful city I definitely recommend visiting, especially if you’re a lover of beer!
+To learn more, click here to read my self-guided walking tour of Munich.

 2 Days, 1 Night